OsamaRagab520/CS50-finance/README.md

 - Once you’ve confirmed your account via a confirmation email, visit [**https://iexcloud.io/console/tokens.**](https://iexcloud.io/console/tokens)
 - Copy the key that appears under the Token column (it should begin with `pk_`).
 - In a terminal window, execute:
-`$ export API_KEY=value`
+`export API_KEY=value`
 where `value` is that (pasted) value, without any space immediately before or after the `=`.
 You also may wish to paste that value in a text document somewhere, in case you need it again later.

 ### Pre-requisites and Local Development
 Developers using this project should already have Python3, pip and sqlite installed on their local machines.\
-From inside the 'cs50-finace' folder run `pip install -r requirements.txt`.
+From inside the 'cs50-finance' folder run `pip install -r requirements.txt`.
 All required packages are included in the requirements file.
 To run the application locally run the following command:

     flask run